NOED7I/muletter/README.md

 `FORCE_SSL` is optionnal.
 If `true`, SSL will be activated whatever the defined PORT.

+`SSL_KEY` and `SSL_CERT` are optionnal.
+This is the path of SSL Trusted CA Signed Certificates.

+`DOMAIN` is optionnal.
+It is used to create SSL Self-Signed Certificates.

 `KEY` is optionnal and should be used only for development purpose.
 It disables the crypto auto-generation access key.

 `DATA_PATH` is optionnal.
 You can define it if your persistent volume storage has a specific path.